psychopy/workshops/source/3days/index.rst

   All of our materials are openly available in web page (links below) or and `HTML slide <https://workshops.psychopy.org/slides/3days>`_ format.

-  You can also download and unzip  `a range of pre-made demos <https://workshops.psychopy.org/psychopy_examples.zip>`_ that we work from.

   Accessibility
   ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^